 - Management Principles

-Improve your critical thinking as well as become more detailed-oriented during your Accounting studies.
-You’ll get understanding on how to manage corporate and private finances better which will make you well prepared when dealing with future investments.
+You can improve your critical thinking and become more detailed-oriented.
+You’ll master how to manage corporate and private finances better which will make you well prepared when dealing with future investments.

 2. Broad career options

-As an Accounting degree holder, you can choose your future specialization or move from one branch of accounting to another as you progress in your career.
-You might start in auditing, move to financial management and end up in management consulting.
+As an Accounting degree holder, you can choose your specialisation or move from one branch of accounting to another as you progress in your career.

-After few years and a number of projects on your hand you’ll be able to start your own accounting firm as well.
+After a few years and a number of projects on your hand, you’ll be able to start your own accounting firm as well.

-For a career in Accounting, be prepared to learn a lot.
-You have to grow and develop your professional skills every day to be able to improve systems within the business organization.
+In accounting, you have to grow and develop your professional skills every day to be able to improve systems within the business organisation.